 Gain 10% more Assimilation Shields from Basic Attacks.
 After casting Ravage, Kerrigan's next Basic Attack within 3 seconds splashes for 100% damage around the target.

-Siphoning Impact is a good talent choice for Kerrigan when running the Ravage build, as it will provide her with much needed damage mitigation well into the late-game.
+Siphoning Impact can be a good talent choice in maps where fights happen far from the wave, and there is not much waveclear involved, such as Battlefield of Eternity, Hanamura Temple, Alterac Pass and Cursed Hollow.
 This talent works particularly well when combined with Boundless Fury as the extra charges of Ravage can be used to generate more Assimilation shield.

 Assimilation Mastery provides Kerrigan a solid amount of shield via Assimilation anytime she is under the effects of a Regeneration Globe.
 She is also granted bonus Health and Mana regeneration as long as Assimilation is active.
-Although this Talent brings no additional damage to Kerrigan's kit, it should be considered a solid choice (especially on Battlegrounds that have objectives which may be the focus of contention for longer duration such as Infernal Shrines or Sky Temple).
+This Talent brings no additional damage to Kerrigan's kit, and not enough sustain in fights when compared with Siphoning Impact.
+Therefore, we do not recommend Assimilation Mastery.

 Fury of the Swarm is a great source of Assimilation shielding alongside the newfound splash damage on Kerrigan's basic attacks after casting Ravage.
 The splash damage is phenomenal for clearing Minion waves, especially during the early game when Kerrigan will be roaming from lane to lane looking for an opportunity to gank.
 The splash damage also helps to quickly stack up additional burst damage for Kinetic Fulmination.

 Quest: Minions and Heroes that die within 1.5 seconds of being hit by Ravage increase its damage up to a maximum of 75.